mhartington/nvim-typescript/README.md

 TypeScript support for neovim.

-`nvim-typescript` provides standard IDE-like features such as auto-completion (with the aid of [deoplete.nvim](https://github.com/Shougo/deoplete.nvim)), viewing of documentation and type-signatures, go to definition, and reference finding.
+`nvim-typescript` provides standard IDE-like features such as auto-completion, viewing of documentation and type-signatures, go to definition, and reference finding.